louigi600/obash/README.txt

 It's generally not a good idea to obfuscate shell scripts, as it burdens maintenance and seriously impedes debugging, but none the less, there may be circumstances where you might want to obfuscate what's being done, and/or some sensitive data in the script itself.
 Mind you that obfuscated self executing scrips are not as safe as you might want: they have inside them the code to extract the obfuscated script, so any determined person, with time to spare, can extract the script from them.
 How long that takes depends on the determination, time to spare and how well the obfuscator was made.

 WHY this project:
 You might be asking: "Why on earth did you not just use shc ?"
 Well in my opinion shc has some short comings which are critical for me:
-1) any lenthy script can be seen in clear text (with some formatting issues) with ps
+1) any lengthy script can be seen in clear text (with some formatting issues) with ps
-2) apparently shc has hardcoded key in the binary which makes it relatively easy to extract the script (this may have been fixed)
+2) apparently shc has hard-coded key in the binary which makes it relatively easy to extract the script (this may have been fixed)
-3) what I do with interpreter.h shc has hardcoded in the sources making it harder to maintain the interpreter part
+3) what I do with interpreter.h shc has hard-coded in the sources making it harder to maintain the interpreter part

 The former of these not only defeats having used shc in the first place but also makes an unholy mess of the output of ps.

-If I was any better at programng (and mind you I'm a system administrator not a developer) I'd have probabbly fixed shc but I was unable to figure out the inner workings of shc (altough in principle it should be fairly similar to obash) by reading the code/documentation so I gave up on that.
+If I was any better at programing (and mind you I'm a system administrator not a developer) I'd have probably fixed shc but I was unable to figure out the inner workings of shc (although in principle it should be fairly similar to obash) by reading the code/documentation so I gave up on that.
 I tried contacting the author of shc but that was a no go too.
-I was intrested on ccsh but the 50 buck pricetag killed it so I gave birth to obash ... and yes unlike shc obash is only meant for bash scripts but could be made to work on other interpreters with a little editing.
+I was interested on CCsh but the 50 buck price-tag killed it so I gave birth to obash ... and yes unlike shc, obash is only meant for bash scripts but could be made to work on other interpreters with a little editing.

 Build: